yysun/apprun/docs/05-component.md

 ## Component Events

-Component provides a local scope for events.
+A Component provides a local scope for events.
 The _update_ registers the local events in the component.
 The _this.run_ function fires local events that can only be picked up inside the component.

 > You can prefix the event name with #, / or @ to make it global.